 values mostly above 20 percent; from the lower Colorado River Valley

 west we can expect values between 10 and 17 percent.
 Readings become

 elevated area-wide over the weekend, with minimum RH values mostly

 .SPOTTER INFORMATION STATEMENT...

-Spotter activation is not expected.
+Spotters activation is not expected this week.